dkfans/keeperfx/keeperfx/docs/keeperfx_readme.txt

 Running KeeperFX:

 To start the game, run "keeperfx.exe".
-If you want to report any errors you encounter, you may run "keeperfx_dbg.exe" instead.
-This will run a "debug version", which writes a lot of information into "keeperfx.log".
+If you want to report any errors you encounter, you may run "keeperfx_hvlog.exe" instead.
+This will run a "heavylog version", which writes a lot of information into "keeperfx.log".
 In case of the game hanging on suddenly disappearing, you may send a last few lines of the generated LOG to the author with your description of the bug.

-Note that "keeperfx_dbg.exe" requires a lot more CPU than standard version, and may be slow even on new computers.
+Note that "keeperfx_hvlog.exe" requires a lot more CPU than standard version, and may be slow even on new computers.
 Also, the generated LOG file may be very large, and after a few hours of play it will have several hundreds megabytes.